launchdarkly/api-client-python/docs/EnvironmentsApi.md

 # **patch_environment**
 > Environment patch_environment(project_key, environment_key, patch_delta)

 Modify an environment by ID.
+If you try to patch the environment by setting both required and requiredApprovalTags, it will result in an error.
+Users can specify either required approvals for all flags in an environment or those with specific tags, but not both.
+Only customers on an Enterprise plan can require approval for flag updates with either mechanism.

 ### Example
 ```python